telerik/blazor-docs/components/chart/trendlines.md

 ### Moving Average Trendline

-The `Moving Average Trendline` smoothens out data fluctuations by computing an average of all data points over a specified period.
-By default, this period is set to `2` chart intervals.
+Use the Moving Average Trendline to smoothen out data fluctuations.
+This trendline computes and visualizes an average of all data points over a specified period.
+By default, this period is set to two chart intervals.

 >caption Line Chart with a moving average trendline